 Stuttering and Fluency Clinics

-The Stuttering and Fluency clinics are under the direction of two Board Certified Fluency Specialists (only 159 specialists across the United States).
+The Stuttering and Fluency clinics are under the direction of Mrs. Anne Williams, an ASHA Board Certified Fluency Specialist (only 159 specialists across the United States).
 These clinics promote complete and successful communication for those who stutter based on current scientific evidence.
 In addition to traditional stuttering therapies, local self-help groups for children and adults meet on the second Monday of each month in association with the National Stuttering Association.
-For more information on meeting times, contact Dr. John Tetnowski.
+For more information on meeting times, contact Mrs. Anne Williams.
 During the summer, intensive programs are run for both young children and adolescents that also incorporate education of parents and other family members.

 Early Language/Communication Preschool